Maxim Sandovich

-He was trained as an Orthodox priest, and was executed by the officially Catholic state of the Austro-Hungarian Empire as a Russophile after his conversion to the Orthodox Church.
+He was trained as an Eastern Orthodox priest, and was executed by the officially Catholic state of the Austro-Hungarian Empire as a Russophile after his conversion to the Orthodox Church.
 After his execution, his wife was imprisoned in Talerhof, where his son, also named Maxim Sandovich, was born.

+The memory of Saint Maxim and his spiritual heritage continues to be an important identification and value guide for the faithful of the Polish Orthodox Church, first of all for the Lemkos, reminding them of their spiritual roots, strengthening them in faith and inspiring them to work revealing the historical past of the Carpathian Ruthenians.

 Life

 Early life

-Maxim Sandovich was born in Zdynia, Galicia, in family of Tymoteusz (or Timofej) and Krystyna Sandowicz.
+Maxim Sandovich was born in Zdynia, Galicia, in family of Tymoteusz (or Timofej) and Krystyna Sandovich.
 His father owned a farm house and was a chanter in the local Greek-Catholic church of the Protection of the Mother of God (pl).
-The mother was a housewife.
+His mother was a housewife.

 He graduated from a four-class school in Gorlice and started his studies at a Gymnasium in Jasło.
 He then moved to the same school in Nowy Sącz.
 Among his colleagues he distinguished himself with religiosity; He planned to join the monastery.
 On the other hand, he had poor academic results, so he had to quit his high school after four class.
-Without parental consent, he then entered the novitiate of the Basilian Order, in the Monastery of Krechov.
+Without parental consent, he then entered the novitiate to the Monastery of Krechov of the Basilian Order.
 After three months, in 1904, he left the congregation, disappointed with the spiritual level and general atmosphere of the monastery.
+The reason for Maxim Sandovich's disappointment in the Greek-Catholic Church was that by the beginning of the twentieth century the Greek-Catholic monasteries and theological seminaries of Eastern Galicia, with the assistance of the Austrian and Polish administrations, finally turned into centers of Ukrainian propaganda and centers of the spread of Ukrainian identity.
+It was at this time, in order to strengthen Ukrainian influence on the Greek Catholic clergy of Galicia and to undermine the positions of traditionally influential Galician Russophiles, on the initiative of the Austrian authorities, it was difficult to admit people of traditional Russophile orientation to the theological seminaries of Eastern Galicia.
+Such an atmosphere, established in the Greek-Catholic Church of Eastern Galicia by the beginning of the twentieth century with the assistance of the Greek-Catholic Metropolitan — Ukrainizer Andrey Sheptytsky, was unacceptable for Maxim Sandovich, who was a staunch supporter of all-Russian unity.